Travel Tips & Frequently Asked Questions

-All participants are required to have a valid passport for entry into all foreign countries.
-Those who already have a passport should check that it is valid for at least three to six months (depending on your travel destination) beyond your planned date of return.
-Please renew your passport if it is due to expire within this time frame as many countries require this validity for entry and exit.
-Information on passport validity requirements and to renew or obtain a new passport can be found at www.travel.state.gov.
+All participants are required to have a valid passport for entry into foreign countries.
+Those who already have a passport should check that it is valid for at least six months beyond your planned date of return.
+Please renew your passport if it is due to expire within this time frame, as many countries require this validity for entry and exit.
+For more information on passport validity requirements or to renew or obtain a new passport, visit www.travel.state.gov.

 Visas, health certificates, and vaccinations are not required for travel to most destinations we service for U.S. citizens.
-Citizens of countries other than the United States should check with the local consulate of the country you are traveling to regarding valid visas, alien registration cards (i.e. green cards) or other travel document requirements that may be necessary for travel.
+Citizens of countries other than the United States should check with their local consulate regarding valid visas, alien registration cards (i.e. green cards), or other travel document requirements that may be necessary for travel.
 Those requiring a visa are responsible for securing their own visa from the appropriate consulate.
 Peter’s Way Tours will provide information regarding necessary travel documentation when requested by the participant.

 We recommend leaving your passport in the hotel room safe.
 Otherwise, we suggest that you keep your passport in the Peter’s Way Tours travel wallet, designed to be worn around your neck.
-You will only need your passport at airports, border crossings, for currency exchange and for Value Added Tax (VAT) refunds.
+You will only need your passport at airports, border crossings, currency exchange, and for Value Added Tax (VAT) refunds.
 Should your passport be lost or stolen, it will be necessary to complete a police report and contact your national embassy to replace it.
-We recommend that you bring a photocopy of your passport, as well as other important documents, with you and leave a copy with a trusted friend or relative.
+We recommend that you bring a photocopy of your passport, as well as other important documents, with you and also leave copies with a trusted friend or relative.

-Prior to departure, you will receive a set of Peter’s Way Tours travel documents including a drawstring backpack, travel wallet, luggage tags, name badge, hotel information, flight schedule and land itinerary.
+Prior to departure, you will receive a set of Peter’s Way Tours travel documents, including a bag, travel wallet, luggage tags, name badge, hotel information, flight schedule, and land itinerary.

-Peter’s Way Tours requires that you travel light with one piece of luggage to check and one piece to carry-on due to space on the bus.
+Peter’s Way Tours requires that you travel light, with one piece of luggage to check and one piece to carry-on due to space on the bus.
 Your carry-on must be able to fit under the seat in front of you or in the overhead bin on the aircraft.
-Both carry-on and checked baggage limitations of pieces, weight and dimensions vary by carrier.
-Standard airline baggage policies for international travel usually allow one free checked bag up to 50 pounds & 62 total inches (L+W+H) and one free carry-on bag up to 45 total inches (L+W+H) (weight varies by carrier).
-For domestic travel, many airlines charge baggage fees for checked and/or carry-on luggage.
+Both carry-on and checked baggage limitations of weight and dimension vary by carrier.
 It is important to check with all airlines before departure for their current baggage policy.
-Luggage in excess of these requirements can cause major delays and unecessary expenses.
+Luggage in excess of these requirements can cause delays and unecessary expenses.

 We suggest that you pack a change of clothing in your carry-on bag in the event that your checked luggage is delayed.
-Always keep medication in the original perscription bottle and with you in your carry-on bag, never in your checked luggage.
+Always keep medication in the original prescription bottle ain your carry-on bag rather than your checked luggage.

 Only your valid passport is required to check-in at the airport.
 Group airline contracts do not permit online check-in.
 Boarding passes and seat assignments will be obtained during check-in at the airport.
 The airlines will reserve a block of seats for the group and can accept individual requests at check-in.

-If your luggage has not arrived or has been damaged, notify an airline representative immediately and fill out a claim form with the airline involved prior to leaving baggage claim and the Customs area.
+If your luggage has not arrived or has been damaged, notify an airline representative immediately and fill out a claim form with the airline prior to leaving baggage claim.
 This is required to initate the search and recovery of your luggage or to verify a damage claim.

 Please note, it is important to check the allowed duty-free limits.
 If you are arriving with purchases valued at more than what is allowed, you may need to declare your merchandise and pay duty.
 For more information regarding duty-free limits, visit www.cbp.gov.

 The final documents you will receive prior to departure will list the approximate exchange rate of the local currency.
 Upon arrival at your international destination, there will be currency exhange kiosks located near the Baggage Claim and Customs areas.
-Currency exchange kiosks in airports tend to have less favorable exchange rates than banks in cities.
-Your Peter’s Way Tours tour manager will direct you and time will be given for currency exchange.
+Your Peter’s Way Tours tour manager will direct you and time will be given for currency exchange if necessary.